Todd Family Final DNA Report

 Elial Todd was born 1810 in England and married in Canada and died in Detroit 1850-1860.

-This family is descended from a John Todd b 1621 in Yorkshire who came to settle in Rowley Massachusetts.
+This family is descended from a John Todd b 1621 who came to settle in Rowley Massachusetts.
 This is a very large family with descendants in Connecticut and New York.

 1. Group 23: Stafford Co Va